Aljoby/Setup-Client-Server-DASH-video-streaming/README.md

 https://www.instructables.com/id/Making-Your-Own-Simple-DASH-MPEG-Server-Windows-10/

-**Then, you are ready to start video streaming between the client and the server**
+**Then, you are ready to start video streaming from DASH server to the container of DASH client.**